The 2017 Guide to Google Ads

 The default setting drives a larger reach and is the first listed option: people in, searching for, or viewing pages about my targeted location.
 Select “People in your targeted locations” if the immediate location of your audience is relevant to your product or service.

 Languages: Here you specify what language you want to target.
 To determine a user’s language, Google looks at a user’s Google language setting or the language of the search query, currently viewed page, or recently viewed pages on the display network.

-Bid Strategy: Beyond manual bidding, AdWords offers a series automated bidding options that continue to become more robust and effective as the technologically develops.
+Bid Strategy: Beyond manual bidding, Google Ads offers a series automated bidding options that continue to become more robust and effective as the technologically develops.
 The current options are as follows:

 - Target CPA: Sets bids to get the most conversions possible while reaching your average cost-per-acquisition (CPA) goal.